Our First Home Exchange

 Then in January, a message arrived.

 Suddenly, on the table was a two-week summer trip to a beautiful, family friendly house in the Pacific Northwest.
-The PNW was a region we’d never been but had wanted to explore for years.
+The PNW was a region we’d wanted to explore for years.
 A quick dust-off of my Delta miles balance told me that if we wanted to, we could take a crack at this crazy experimental step in our quest towards truly free travel.

 So we said, “yes to the address”.
 The countdown had begun for our first home exchange.